Brie O'Reilly

-Brie Joy O’Reilly (born January 24, 1998) is a Canadian volleyball player and musician.
+Brie Joy Fransen (O'Reilly) (born January 24, 1998) is a Canadian volleyball player and musician.
 She is part of the Canadian women's national volleyball team.
 Professionally, she plays for Brazilian club Sesc-RJ/Flamengo.

 Personal life

-O’Reilly is the youngest of 5 children born to Mark and Laura O'Reilly.
+Fransen (O’Reilly) is the youngest of 5 children born to Mark and Laura O'Reilly.
 Her sister Lauren Carrasco (née O'Reilly) also played volleyball at TWU and for Team Canada.
 She is a Christian, and attends Christian Life Assembly in Langley with her family.
-O’Reilly is singer/songwriter.
+Fransen (O’Reilly) is singer/songwriter.
 She released her first album entitled First Things First in 2021.

 Career

 College

-O'Reilly played collegiate volleyball at Trinity Western University in Langley, British Columbia.
+Fransen (O'Reilly) played collegiate volleyball at Trinity Western University in Langley, British Columbia.